Electromagnetic Radiation and Radio Waves

 Microwave ovens operate in the same 2.4 GHz frequency band as Wi-Fi, Bluetooth and ZigBee wireless communications systems but at a much higher power.
 (See power level comparisons below).
 Since the frequencies and the associated quantum energies used by all of these applications, including microwave ovens, are a million times lower than those of x-rays (see the radiation spectrum above), they cannot produce the damaging ionisation associated with high frequency electromagnetic radiation.

-At 2,450 MHz, the frequency of the microwave radiation is in the non ionising region of the electromagnetic spectrum and hence the radiation does not have the energy to cause tissue damage by ionising and breaking down the molecules or atoms in the food.
-Though human tissue also contains dipole molecules, a short exposure to the microwave radiation produced by a microwave oven is likely to be much less damaging than momentarily putting your hand on a hot stove.
-To make doubly sure of safety, microwave ovens have safety interlocks which switch off the magnetron completely if the oven door is open and in addition they incorporate shielding to ensure that the maximum leakage of radiation from the oven when the door is closed is limited to agreed national standards.
+At 2,450 MHz, the frequency of the microwave radiation is in the non-ionising region of the electromagnetic spectrum and hence the radiation does not have the energy to cause tissue damage by ionising and breaking down the molecules or atoms in the food.
+Though zapping a living thing with 1000 Watts of microwave energy may not cause radiation damage to the tissue, human tissue also contains the same type of dipole molecules as steak and potatoes and a short exposure to the microwave radiation produced by a microwave oven would certainly heat it up.
+It is however likely to be much less damaging than momentarily putting your hand on a hot stove.
+To make doubly sure of safety, microwave ovens have safety interlocks which switch off the magnetron completely if the oven door is open and in addition they incorporate shielding to ensure that the maximum leakage of radiation from the oven when the door is closed is limited to agreed national standards, typically less than 2 milliWatts.
 The United States FDA requirement states that new ovens may not leak microwave radiation in excess of 1 mW/cm2 at 5 cm (2 inches) from the oven surface and that, once placed into service, the maximum permissible microwave radiation is 5 mW/cm2 at 5 cm from the oven surface.

 Some Facts to Put the Power Levels of Received RF Radiation into Context.